gravitationalwavedc/gwlandscape_python/docs/usage/index.rst

 Tutorial
 ========

-Once we have obtained an API token, we're able to begin using the GWCloud Python API to create, manipulate and analyse Bilby jobs.
+Once we have obtained an API token, we're able to begin using the GWLandscape Python API.

 .. toctree::
+   authenticating
+   gwlandscape